KINGFIOX/ucas-course-sign-in/README.md

 Each run is idempotent per day: every pass re-fetches today's course list and trusts the sign-in flag **UCAS itself returns**, so a course that is already signed in is never signed or pushed twice.
-Nothing is persisted locally -- no state file, no volume.
-Failures are retried on the next class-period run.
+Failures would not stop the server, but will notify you via Feishu, which would be retried on the next class-period run.

-> [!IMPORTANT]
-> The course date and the sign-in window are always evaluated in
-> `Asia/Shanghai` (China Standard Time, UTC+8).
-The timezone is **hardcoded**
-> in the image and in the code -- there is no `TZ` variable to set, and the
-> container's own timezone cannot shift the window.

 ### Quick start with Feishu